You are required to complete two simple steps before you arrive, using Blackboard, the University's student portal:

 The Students' Union is here to support, represent and empower you while you study at the University, providing events, opportunities, and advice.

 The Student Charter is produced in partnership with the University & the Student Union.
 The Student Charter provides details of the clear rights and responsibilities of staff and students.

 Help and guidance for students arriving from overseas.

-The information you provided when updating your personal details, will be processed by the University of Lincoln in accordance with the Data Protection Act (1998) for purpose(s) related to your studies and other services.
+The information you provided when updating your personal details, will be processed by the University of Lincoln for purpose(s) related to your studies and other services in accordance with relevant Data Protection legislation including the General Data Protection Regulation (GDPR).
 We have a statutory obligation to share some information we hold about you with the Higher Education Statistics Agency (HESA) and other bodies.
 Your personal data may be shared with the appropriate regulatory body for your course and your name may be included on published results lists and others.
 Your name and term time address may be shared with the relevant local council to verify qualification for council tax exemption.
 In the event of non-payment of fees, your personal data may be used for credit assessment, tracing, collection and the prevention of fraud.
 After you graduate, we retain some of your information to verify results and supply replacement certificates and transcripts.
 Your details may be used to invite you to join the University’s Alumni Network.
-Find a full copy of the student Privacy Notice within the Useful Links section above.
-By enrolling at the University you agree to accept the University’s Terms and Conditions and abide by the rules, regulations, policies and procedures located at: http://www.lincoln.ac.uk/home/welcomeweek/international/arrivalsguide/enrolment/
+If you consent, your data will be shared with the University of Lincoln Students’ Union.
+Find a full copy of the student Privacy Notice on the link above.
+By enrolling at the University you agree to accept the University’s Terms and Conditions and abide by the rules, regulations, policies and procedures located at www.lincoln.ac.uk/home/abouttheuniversity/governance/regulationspolicies/